wterlemon/2510-ITT440/10% Individual Assignment/M3CS2554C/AINA BADRISHA BINTI ZAMRI/README.md

 ---

 ## 🧩 1.
 Introduction

 ### <ins>Objective</ins>
 The purpose of this project is to **design, execute, and critically analyze a performance test plan** for a real-world web application using **Grafana k6**.
-The test aims to evaluate the **scalability and stability** of the target web application and identifying potential bottlenecks under varying user loads.
+The test aims to evaluate the **scalability and stability** of the target web application and identifying potential bottlenecks under varying user loads.<br><br>

 ### 🌐 <ins>Target Web Application</ins>
 **Target Website:** BlazeDemo [https://blazedemo.com](https://blazedemo.com)
 BlazeDemo is a public simple flight booking demonstration site often used for testing purposes.
 It simulates typical web functionalities such as form submission, page navigation, and dynamic content rendering.
-The site is designed for non-destructive testing and educational use, making it an ethical and legal choice for performance evaluation.
+The site is designed for non-destructive testing and educational use, making it an ethical and legal choice for performance evaluation.<br><br>

 ###  <ins>Hypothesis</ins>
 It is hypothesized that **BlazeDemo** can handle moderate user loads (up to 100 concurrent users) with stable response times.
 However, beyond this threshold, the application may begin to experience **performance degradation** due to limited server capacity or backend response delays.

 ---

 ## ⚙️ 2.
 Tool Selection Justification